-Sisters in Strength Youth Organizers led PAR in NYC public schools to investigate the impact that sexual harassment has on students.
-The data from our participatory action research, gathered in 2008, demonstrates the need for change in NYC schools.
+In 2008, Sisters in Strength Youth Organizers led PAR in NYC public schools to investigate the impact that sexual harassment has on students.
+The data from that participatory action research demonstrated the need for change in NYC schools.

 - 1,189 middle and high school students participated